mRcSchwering/magic-soup/docs/mechanics.md

 they would become $A + C \rightleftharpoons B + D$ if they have the same orientation, and $A + D \rightleftharpoons B + C$ if not.

-For more details see the [kinetics][magicsoup.kinetics] module where all the logic for translating domains into kinetic parameters lives.
+For more details see the [Kinetics][magicsoup.kinetics.Kinetics] class where all the logic for translating domains into kinetic parameters lives.
 Also see [Implementation](#implementation) for some implications that arise from implementation details.